Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-01-25-dji-spark-log-decryption.md

     - Completed by examining headers and using binwalk to extract the filesystem.
 - Determine what part of the firmware deals with log files.
     - Firmware was examined to determine what software ran on the drone.
-        - After BusyBox was determined to be running on the drone, it's source code was analysed to find file transfer and logging functions.
+        - After BusyBox was determined to be running on the drone, it's source code was analyzed to find file transfer and logging functions.
 - Attempt to run drone software in a visualized environment for debugging.
     - I researched QEMU and visualizing embedded systems, trying various configurations to get BusyBox running.
 - Debug BusyBox to determine encryption.
-    - GDB and Radareɩ were used to debug and determine when the data was encrypted.
+    - GDB and Radare were used to debug and determine when the data was encrypted.
         - Ghidra was used to disassemble the BusyBox binary and locate the file transfer functions with help from the debuggers.
             - It was discovered that the key was put into memory, so open source tools were tested against the BusyBox process memory tp pull a key from memory.
 - Write a script to decrypt logs.